-The QA-QC anomalies of geopotential height in each winter were projected on the EOFs computed from the control run.
-Figure 10 shows the resulting amplitude coefficients at each level and for two winters from each of the 24 perturbed runs.
-These are denoted here as the AO indices for each winter and each level.
-In individual integrations the QA-QC AO index may be positive or negative, but it is evident that the mean over all the simulated seasons is positive and statistically stable, because it is not produced by only one or two outliers.
+OA-OC AO index may be positive or negative, but it is evident that the mean over all the simulated seasons is positive and statistically stable because it is not produced by only one or two outliers.
 In the first column of Table 1 we present the AO indexes averaged for all 48 simulated winters.
 The indexes are normalized to the standard deviation of 48 ensemble mean (0.14).
-The results show that volcanic forcing causes on average for 48 winters a positive shift of the AO with 99% confidence level in the lower stratosphere and at the surface, but with only 80% confidence level in the middle troposphere.
-The columns 2-4 in Table 1 present, respectively, the 24-member ensemble average AO indexes for winters of 1991-92, 1992-93, and their difference for all levels normalized to the standard deviation of 24-member ensemble mean (0.2).
-In the mean the AO anomalies are stronger in 1992/93 than in 1991/92 although, as noted earlier, the radiative forcing is weaker overall in 1992/93.
-A positive shift of the AO index in the lower stratosphere and at the surface is especially large in 1992/93 exceeding the 99% confidence level.
-This, perhaps, is an indication of a synergistic effect of the westerly phase of QBO and aerosol forcing.
+The results show that volcanic forcing causes on average for 48 winters a positive shift of the AO with 99% confidence level in the lower stratosphere and at the surface but with only 80% confidence level in the middle troposphere.
+The columns 2-4 in Table 1 present the 24-member ensemble average AO indexes for winters of 1991-1992, 1992-1993, respectively, and their difference for all levels normalized to the standard deviation of 24-member ensemble mean (0.2).
+In the mean the AO anomalies are stronger in 1992-1993 than in 1991-1992 although, as noted earlier, the radiative forcing is weaker overall in 1992-1993.
+A positive shift of the AO index in the lower stratosphere and at the surface is especially large in 1992-1993 exceeding the 99% confidence level.
+This is perhaps an indication of a synergistic effect of the westerly phase of QBO and aerosol forcing.

-The simulated difference between AO responses in the first and second winters following the Mt.
+[33] The simulated difference between AO responses in the first and second winters following the Mt.
 Pinatubo eruption is qualitatively similar to observations during the post-Pinatubo period.
-The observed AO anomalies in winter 1991-92 and in winter 1992-93 were both positive, but the anomaly was roughly twice as large in second winter than in the first.
+The observed AO anomalies in winter 1991-1992 and in winter 1992-1993 were both positive, but the anomaly was roughly twice as large in second winter than in the first.
 Of course, comparison with a single real-world realization in the extratropics has a limited value because of the significant random interannual variability present.
 However, overall the strong tendency for a positive phase of the AO in the two winters following tropical eruptions has support in analysis of observations following numerous major tropical eruptions of the last 150 years [Robock and Mao, 1992, 1995; Kelly et al., 1996].

-6. Conclusions
+5. Conclusions